swiatlyk/DinnerDecider/README.md

 # DinnerDecider
-Simple app created in Kotlin during my learnig course Ho to create Android apps.
+Simple app created in Kotlin during my learnig course How to create Android apps.